jeanlucthumm/modelcontextprotocol-rust-sdk/README.md

 Rust implementation of the [Model Context Protocol](https://modelcontextprotocol.io) (MCP), providing both client and server capabilities for integrating with LLM surfaces.

 > [!WARNING]
 > This is a VERY early repo.
-Contact me at jeanlucthumm@gmail.com if you'd like to get involved.
+Open an issue or contact me at jeanlucthumm@gmail.com if you'd like to get involved.
 Discord coming soon!

 ## Overview